grammyjs/website/site/docs/plugins/chat-members.md

 ```

 All parameters are optional; if you don't provide them, `ctx.chat.id` and `ctx.from.id` will be used instead.
-Please notice that, if you don't provide a chat id and there's no `chat` property inside the context (for example, on inline query updates), this will throw an error.
+Please notice that, if you don't provide a chat identifier and there's no `chat` property inside the context (for example, on inline query updates), this will throw an error.
 The same will happen if there's no `ctx.from` in the context.

 ## Aggressive Storage